 - Surgery is indicated in symptomatic/complicated hernias or those with a narrow neck.

-- Recurrence: ∼ 30% of incisional hernias will recur after surgical repair (depending on the technique used)
+- Complications: ∼ 30% of incisional hernias will recur after surgical repair (depending on the technique used)

 |Epidemiology|| || |